Content from Introduction

 Bucket for logs

 To build an image disk, we will use a script that produces some logs.
-Create a bucket for these logs with
+Create a bucket for these logs (choose a name and substitute <BUCKET_FOR_LOGS> with it in the following):

 gcloud storage buckets create gs://<BUCKET_FOR_LOGS>/ --location europe-west4